Why Remodeling Quotes Vary: A Homeowner’s Guide to Fair Pricing

 How Professionals Solve the Problem

-3. Material selection guidance , The contractor helps you choose options that fit your budget without sacrificing durability or aesthetics.
+2. Material selection , They help you choose products that fit your budget and style.

-4. Permit handling , The contractor pulls all necessary permits and schedules inspections, keeping your project legal and safe.
+3. Permit handling , The pro pulls all necessary permits so the work is legal and insurable.

 Warning Signs You Should Not Ignore